PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

 5. Git 1.8.2.1.
 6. R 3.1.0

+In most or all cases later versions of these will work, and in many cases earlier versions may work as well.

 **IMPORTANT!
 In what follows, we use the following placeholder strings to represent names that will vary with the installation:**
 * **`<betyapp>` — the name of the Rails root directory for the BETY app instance**